DS-567/AMD-AOHW25_620/Demonstrator/README.md

 **Step 5** - Select Empty Application (C) and press Next>.

-**Step 6** - Right click ......... and add src files, make sure all 4 are selected.
+**Step 6** - Right-click the src folder → Add Sources → select all 4 provided .c files.

 **Step 7** - Set up a single debug application and run the configuration.

-The Python GUI should get initialised once the FPGA is programmed and the demonstrator has been successfully built.
+✅ Once the FPGA is programmed, the Python GUI will initialize, completing the demonstrator build.